-9.3 What are best practices to minimise liability risks posed by the use of generative AI in the provisioning of digital health solutions?
+9.3 What are best practices to minimise liability risks posed by the use of AI/ML (including standard AI and generative AI) in the provisioning of digital health solutions?

 It would be advisable to include provisions regarding limitation of liability in the terms and conditions for the use of the generative AI.
 It would also be advisable to include appropriate disclaimers to avoid any misunderstanding about the nature of the subject device/service for digital health solutions using a generative AI.